Can LLMs Learn by Teaching for Better Reasoning? A Preliminary Study: Broader Discussion

 \subsection{Limitations and Near-Term Extensions}

-LbT-based scoring in \mone{} and \mtwo{} can help select high-quality \teachingrationaleshort{}-\teachinganswershort{} pairs but require a \teachingquestionshort{} and \examquestionsshort{} having similar problem-solving strategies.
+\myparatightestn{\mone{} and \mtwo{} rely on generating/selecting similar EPs.} We verify that LbT-based scoring can help select high-quality \teachingrationaleshort{}-\teachinganswershort{}s but require \textit{the \teachingquestionshort{} and \examquestionsshort{} to have similar problem-solving strategies}.
 In our experiments, suitable \examquestionsshort{} are selected according to human-provided information in the dataset.
 One extension is to let a model automatically identify \examquestionsshort{} similar to a \teachingquestionshort{} from a large pool (\cref{fig:pipeline2-improvements}).
-Another possible direction is to synthesize similar problems based on a group of problems and some predefined problem mutation strategies.
-For example, as a ``self-instruct''~\cite{wang2022selfinstruct} extension to \mtwo{}, we can generate a new problem $P$ based on a group of problems $S=\{P_1, \cdots, P_k\}$ that are already known to be similar.
-The generating-scoring pipeline can then be applied to $P$ to obtain rationale-score pairs, where the LbT score is obtained using $S$ as the \examquestionsshort{}.
+Another direction is to synthesize similar problems based on a group of problems and exploit the LbT principle to score many rationales for the new problems.
+Specifically, as a ``self-instruct''~\cite{wang2022selfinstruct} extension to \mtwo{}, we can generate a new problem $P$ based on a group of problems $S=\{P_1, \cdots, P_k\}$ that are already known to be similar.
+The generating-scoring pipeline can then be applied to $P$ to obtain rationale-score pairs, where the LbT score can be easily obtained using $S$ as the \examquestionsshort{}.

-Another limitation of LbT-based scoring is the additional LLM inference cost.
-For \mtwo{}, this cost remains significantly lower than human annotation.
-However, to further reduce it, we need to improve the method or use efficient inference systems~\cite{efficientsurvey} is necessary.

-Based on the framework presented in \cref{sec:intro,sec:rw}, we can explore many other possibilities to incorporate LbT insights into the inference and training pipelines of LLMs.
-For example, to improve answer quality for a \teachingquestionshort{}, we can incorporate the idea of having the teacher reflect on multiple students' feedback into the search-based output generation pipeline, as follows: for each student, the teacher iteratively reflects on the student's feedback and updates its \teachingrationaleshort{}.
-The final answer is then derived by aggregating the updated \teachingrationaleshort{} for each student.
-Intuitively, different students might require distinct teaching materials, so generating \teachingrationaleshort{} for multiple students can encourage \teachingrationaleshort{} diversity.
-Increasing diversity has been shown to benefit the accuracy of agreement-based aggregation methods~\cite{wang2022selfconsistency}.
-Compared to increasing the sampling temperature of \teachingrationaleshort{}, this LbT-based sampling is guided towards high-quality \teachingrationalesshort{} and might yield better results.